jfrog/frogbot/README.md

 The Frogbot GitLab flow is as follows:
 1. The developer opens a merge request.
-2. The maintainer of the repository triggers the manual *frogbot-scan* job.
+2. The maintainer of the repository reviews the merge request and approves the scan by trigerring the manual *frogbot-scan* job.
 3. Frogbot is then triggered by the job, it scans the merge request, and adds a comment with the scan results.
 4. Frogbot can be triggered again following new commits, by triggering the *frogbot-scan* job again.
 [GitLab CI Run Button](./images/gitlab-run-button.png)